wenlzhang/obsidian-task-chat/README.md

 ### Task Display Settings

 **Sorting Options**
-- **Task Sort By**: Field to sort tasks by
+- **Task Sort By**: Field to sort tasks by (applies to both direct search and AI results)
-  - Relevance: AI-determined relevance score
+  - **Relevance**: Keyword match quality score (only works when query has keywords)
+    - Scores tasks based on how well they match your search keywords
+    - Best for finding most relevant tasks in keyword searches
-  - Due Date: Sort by deadline (default)
+  - **Due Date**: Sort by deadline (default)
+    - Best for time-sensitive task management
-  - Priority: Sort by priority level (1-4)
+  - **Priority**: Sort by priority level (1-4)
+    - Best for importance-based workflows
-  - Created Date: Sort by creation time
+  - **Created Date**: Sort by creation time
+    - Best for chronological task tracking
-  - Alphabetical: Sort by task text
+  - **Alphabetical**: Sort by task text
+    - Best for organized browsing
 - **Sort Direction**: Sort order
   - Low to High (ascending): 1→4, A→Z, Early→Late
   - High to Low (descending): 4→1, Z→A, Late→Early
+- **Note**: For direct search (no AI), your sort preference is always respected
+- **Note**: Relevance sorting requires keywords in your query to work

 **Result Limits** (controls cost and performance)
 - **Max Direct Results** (default: 20, range: 5-100)